jonnyleealas/201-Reads/readings/class14.md

   transform: translate(-10px, 25%);
 }

-- These properties help alter properties to give it more demensions.
+- These properties help alter properties to give it more dimensions.

 ### Transitions
 - An element must have a change in states.